Scroll to Content

 Butterfly

-Its iridescent colors have been preserved for 40 million years.
-It was upon discovering this article showing that structural color could be fossilized that I had the idea to engrave color into marble.
-Nanodrawing on stone could indeed make it possible to generate a color that is stable over time.
+Since structural colors are due to the structuring of matter, not pigments, the color itself can be fossilized, as is the case with this feather.
+Scientists discovered it fossilized, and the nanostructure responsible for its iridescent colors has been preserved for 40 million years.
+It was upon discovering this article showing that structural color could be fossilized that I had the idea to engrave a color into marble.

 Preserving only the butterfly's color will not bring this extinct species back to life.
 It can only be a tribute to its beauty, to express, on the contrary, all our regrets that we will never see it again.